Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Implementation details of LLDS/VIND

 \item The local transformation $A_\phi(\bz_t)$ is redundant (it is akin to a gauge transformation in physics parlance).
 To see this, note that for every $\bz_t$, the image of the transformation $A_\phi(\bz_t) \bz_t$ is a subset of $\mbb{R}^n$.
 On the other hand $A_\phi(\bz_t)$ has dimensionality $\mbb{R}^{n^2}$.
 In other words, given $\bz_t$ and $\bz_{t+1}$, there is a continuum of matrices $A_\phi(\bz_t)$ that satisfy $\bz_{t+1} = A_\phi(\bz_t) \bz_t$.
 As a consequence, $A_\phi(\bz_t)$ can be substantially restricted without loss of generality (``fixing the gauge'').
 In our code, $A_\phi(\bz_t)$ was constrained to be symmetric with good results.

 \item The number of FPIs to produce good convergence results in Algorithm 1 (see main text) depends on the dataset.
 We found that $n=2$ was a good compromise that yielded convergence across datasets.

 \item In all experiments, no noticeable decrease in performance was found if the gradient terms in $r_{\phi, \vph}$ - see for instance Eq.~(\ref{Y}) - and the corresponding ones for $s_{\phi, \vph}$ are neglected.
-These terms are subleading compared to $\bLambda_\vph \bM_\vph$ both because they are proportional to the nonlinearity, small as required by smoothness, and because the gradient is applied on a deep neural network.
+These terms are subleading compared to $\bLambda_\vph \bM_\vph$ both because they are proportional $\alpha$, and because the gradient is applied on a deep neural network.

 \end{itemize}